medusajs/medusa/docs/content/advanced/backend/services/create-service.md

 For example, you can use Medusa’s `productService` to get the list of products, as well as perform other functionalities related to products.
 There’s also an `authService` that provides functionalities like authenticating customers and users.

 Custom services reside in the `src/services` directory of your Medusa Server installation.
-Each service should be a class that extends the `BaseService` class from `medusa-interfaces`.
+Each service should be a class that extends the `TransactionBaseService` class from the core Medusa package `@medusajs/medusa`.

 Each file you create in `src/services` should hold one service and export it.